Locomotives of the Lancashire and Yorkshire Railway

-Locomotives of the Lancashire and Yorkshire Railway.
-The Lancashire and Yorkshire Railway locomotive works were originally at Miles Platting, Manchester.
-From 1889 they were at Horwich.
+This is a list of the locomotives of the Lancashire and Yorkshire Railway (L&YR).
+The L&YR locomotive works were originally at Miles Platting, Manchester, but from 1889 were based at Horwich.

 Constituent companies

 The L&YR came into being in 1847 when the Manchester and Leeds Railway changed its name.

 Locomotives added to its stock before that date came from the: